• Skip to primary navigation

 Jasmine Star Stitch

 The jasmine star stitch can create a blanket that looks like a field of overlapping six-pointed flowers.
-Its compact, reversible texture is a great fit for a cozy winter blanket.
+Its compact, reversible texture is a nice fit for a cozy winter blanket.
 You can also use it to make dense, sturdy accessories like potholders and cowls.

 Get the Pattern

-Related: Double Thick Free Crochet Pot Holder Pattern
+Related: Double-Thick Pot Holder

 Ripple Afghan Stitches